List of Adventure Time characters: Susan Strong

-Susan Strong, whose name is later revealed to originally have been "Kara", is a large muscular woman with a mechanic implant on her head.
+Susan Strong (voiced by Jackie Buscarino), whose name is later revealed to originally have been "Kara", is a large muscular woman with a mechanic implant on her head.
 In the Islands miniseries, Kara came from a human colony and was sent to Ooo by Minerva to retrieve Finn, only to lose her memory and live with the half-fish-like humanoid Hyooman tribe.
 At the time, having a limited vocabulary, Susan could not respond to Finn's questions until the events of "Beautopia".
 In "Dark Purple", Susan formed a freedom fighting group of sorts against the Super Porp Soda Company.
 In the two part episode, "Preboot" and "Reboot", Susan's implant is activated and she attempts to abduct Finn from retrieval before she is knocked out by the Grass Sword.
 After recovering from her injuries, her implant removed, Susan accompanies Finn and Jake to Founders Island in the Islands miniseries and learns her origins.